 Outdoor units are approved for operation above 55°F in cooling mode.
-Operation below 55°F in cooling mode requires the use of an approved low ambient kit.
+Operation below 55°F requires the use of an approved low ambient kit.

-Operating the unit in a structure that is not complete (either as part of new construction or renovation) will void the warranty.
+Damage to the unit caused by operating the unit in a structure that is not complete (either as part of new construction or renovation) is not covered by the warranty.